 Inside, there are four beautifully designed bedrooms, each with a private ensuite.
 A chef's kitchen built for big dinners, a dining table that seats twelve, and a hot tub waiting at the end of the day.

-Outside, over 100,000 acres of Chattahoochee National Forest put hiking trails, waterfalls, and rivers within easy reach.
-And when you're ready to slow down, you're in the heart of North Georgia wine country, with ten wineries along the Unicoi Wine Trail just minutes away and Helen and Dahlonega both a short drive from the door.
+Outside, there's over 100,000 acres of Chattahoochee National Forest with plenty of hiking trails and waterfalls.
+And when you're ready to slow down, you're in the heart of North Georgia wine country with ten wineries along the Unicoi Wine Trail within minutes.

 The hard part of planning a group trip is finding a cabin big enough to hold it well.